 HOW DOES A DRUG GET DEVELOPED?

-Heading: Stages of Development for CTI-1601
+Stages of Development for Nomlabofusp

 The drug development process can be thought of as a series of stages, and successful drugs must pass through each stage to become available to patients.